chainstack/docs/docs/tutorials/trust-fund-account-on-ethereum.md

 See [Using MetaMask with Chainstack](/operations/ethereum/using-metamask-with-chainstack).

+Having set up your MetaMask to interact through a Chainstack node, your Remix IDE will also interact with the network through a Chainstack node.

 Create at least two accounts in MetaMask.
+You need two accounts to transfer the contract ownership from one to another.

 In your MetaMask, fund each account with Ropsten ether by clicking **Deposit** > **Test Faucet** > **Get Ether**.